-Reducing, reusing and recycling waste can equally be practised whilst helping to control costs on construction projects.
-By asking for good practice early on in the design and planning stages, clients and contractors have the opportunity to secure savings and to demonstrate corporate responsibility.
-Such commitment would also involve the training of the various people engaged including operatives on material management, handling and waste reduction so as to raise their awareness before construction starts.
+Reducing, reusing and recycling waste can also be practised and help to reduce costs on construction projects.
+By asking for good practice from an early stage in the design and planning process, clients and contractors can secure savings and demonstrate corporate responsibility.
+Such commitment would also involve the training of the various people including operatives on material management, handling and waste reduction so as to raise awareness before the start of construction.
 Equally contracting companies ought to be appropriately qualified to undertake the work.
-Recycling PS foams at this stage supports resource efficiency both from a material perspective and from the excellent insulation property these products have in reducing energy consumption over their long service life.
+Recycling PS foams supports resource efficiency both from a material perspective and from the excellent property that these insulation products have in reducing energy consumption over their long service life.